There are many mistakes that can be made every day when employees are tasked with keeping track of important records and documents for your business.

 Make sure that your document management provider shows the secure chain of custody.

-5. Assuming Your Documents are Backed Up Regularly
+5. Assuming Your Documents are Backing Up Regularly

-Document management solutions seek to provide insurance against the fact that your paper documents are easily destroyed.
-Many companies get in the rut of thinking that their documents are automatically backed up by their document management provider without verifying that the backup is actually occurring on a regular basis.
+Document management solutions seek to provide insurance against the fact that your paper documents are easily destroyable.
+Many companies get in the rut of thinking that their documents are automatically backing up by their document management provider without verifying that the backup is actually occurring on a regular basis.

-If anything were to ever happen and the backup was not actually occurring when it was supposed to, valuable data will be lost.
+If the backup was not actually occurring, valuable data will be lost.
 Check out some tips for ensuring your backup records remain safe.

 6. Using External Storage Devices

-With computer memory capacity getting larger and larger, external storage devices have become more and more popular for backing up data.
-The problem with backing up data on external storage devices like USB drives and external hard drives is that they can easily be stolen or lost.
+With computer memory capacity getting larger, external storage devices have become more popular for backing up data.
+However, it’s easy losing devices like USB drives and external hard drives.

-Using a cloud document management system will allow the storage necessary but still allow you access like it is on an external storage device.
+Using a cloud storage service will allow the storage necessary.
+In addition, it will still allow you access like it is on an external storage device.

-If you are interested in learning more about our document management or document storage services, fill out the form to the right, or give us a call at (866) 385-3706.
+Fill out the form, use the live chat, or give us a call at (866) 385-3706.
 We would be more than happy to answer any questions that you might have.